 End Your Restroom Visit with Natural Wet Wipes

 Rubbing too hard with toilet paper can make a mild hemorrhoid problem worse, but it may be inconvenient to do a sitz bath soak after every bowel movement.
 It’s important, however, to avoid a lot of wiping because that process can irritate sensitive skin, and rough toilet paper does the most damage.

 Hemorrhoid sufferers just need a consistent way to get the irritated area of the anus clean in order to apply an ointment or other treatment like a no-touch hemorrhoid spray.
-A chemical free wipe like Doctor Butler’s hemorrhoid wipes are not medicated, are soft enough for sensitive skin, and are filled with natural ingredients to first get skin clean, and then soothe the skin after use.
+A chemical-free wipe like Doctor Butler’s wipes are not medicated, are soft enough for sensitive skin.

 Preventing Constipation is Key to Reducing Hemorrhoid Pain